Skip to content

 Reconnaissance

-The application’s News page (/news) contains a section titled “Leaked Data Sample” that simulates a published data breach.
-This section exposes three user records:
+The News page (/news) has a “Leaked Data Sample” section simulating a published data breach.
+Three user records are exposed:

 EmailLeaked data